yumimobi/Developer-doc/Yumi Platform Annotation/BAIDU .md

 5. Privkey.Pem

    The platform itself generates the DSA private key public key in PEM format.
-6. Account Currency
+6. Currency

     When the above account information is registered on the [BAIDU platform](http://mssp.baidu.com/), the selected settlement currency is used for exchange rate conversion.